-68 days of silence: Why the White House stayed mum on classified documents
+68 Days of Silence: Why the White House Stayed Mum on Classified Documents

 The quiet cooperation continued for weeks, even up to the moment that Garland announced the appointment of a special counsel, Robert Hur, to investigate the matter last week.
 Moments before Garland spoke, Bauer called the department to inform them that another page of classified information had been found.

 It was a classic legal strategy by Biden and his top aides — cooperate fully with investigators in the hopes of giving them no reason to suspect ill intent.
 But it laid bare a common challenge for people working in the West Wing: The advice offered by a president’s lawyers often does not make for the best public relations strategy.
 Such tensions are common in politically charged investigations.
 Former President Bill Clinton’s political and communications advisers regularly lashed out at his lawyers for withholding information from them about Clinton’s relationship with Monica Lewinsky, the former White House intern.
 Lawyers for Trump often begged him not to tweet about the legal cases against him, for fear of antagonizing prosecutors.

 In Biden’s case, advisers thought that the very act of publicizing the discovery of the documents would create a political furor that would make the appointment of a special counsel unavoidable.
 They reasoned that the discovery of documents long after leaving office was not that unusual and, as long as there was no intent to violate rules on classified papers, was generally handled without conflict, so the only thing that would create legal exposure would be drawing public attention to it.